China, Qing dynasty (1644–1911) Snuff bottle, 1756–95 Gold Gift of Mr. and Mrs. Augustus L. Searle, 27.40.21a–c

 September 14, 2019 - June 7, 2020

-Snuff is powdered tobacco, which users inhale up their noses.
-Introduced from Europe into China in the early 1700s, it became widely popular.
+Snuff is powdered tobacco, which users inhale through their noses.
+It was introduced into China from Europe in the early 1700s and became widely popular.
 Storage bottles, often with stoppers ending with spoons to extract the snuff within, soon caught on throughout Chinese society.

 In their appearance and materials, snuff bottles often invoke themes and ideas meant to bring wealth, health, good luck, longevity, and even immortality to their owners—and also communicate their wealth and status.